 I have written three solutions for the given problem:

-I have written a very simple graphical interface (GUI) for an Intel/Windows based PC or for Linux/GTK based PCs .
+I have written a very simple graphical interface - the GUI client or frontend - for an Intel/Windows based PC or for Linux/GTK based PCs.
 It was essential for me that this interface was as simple as possible as you have no time to issue complicated commands if you stand on a stage playing rather complicated music (in my case Jazz).
 The interface therefore only has some simple buttons for manipulating the remote player.

 The frontend is a PC based client (Windows or Linux/GTK).
 This is a graphical user interface (GUI) consisting mainly of large buttons enabling the start of songs (actually 9 songs), then control of the loudness (4 buttons) and a STOP button to cancel the actual player process.
-The GUI code is portable between Windows and Linux/GTK.
+The GUI code is portable between Windows and Linux/GTK as I use wxWidgets.

 The Arduino program is more or less a simple echo program: it just reads bytes from the serial line and forwards them to the HC-12 transmitter.
 The Arduino is needed as you cannot normally manipulate directly pins on a PC!